JoshuaEnglish/pyxmlcheck/trunk/doc/xcheck.rst

                                 current call.
     :param bool normalize: returns a normalized value intstead of **True** or **False**
-    :param boolean verbose: prints a report as the checker processes
     :param boolean as_string: return a string representation of the checked value instead of the normalized value.